Blushiva/Module-10-Employee-Tracker/README.md

 You might want to use a separate file that contains functions for performing specific SQL queries you'll need to use.
 A constructor function or class could be helpful for organizing these.
 You might also want to include a seeds.sql file to pre-populate your database, making the development of individual features much easier.

+# BONUS

+#### Try to add some additional functionality to your application, such as the ability to do the following:

+* Update employee managers.

+* View employees by manager.

+* View employees by department.

+* Delete departments, roles, and employees.

+* View the total utilized budget of a department—in other words, the combined salaries of all employees in that department.